iterative/dvc.org/content/docs/command-reference/artifacts/get.md

 <admon icon="tip">

-DVC also accepts GTO/Studio Model Registry style names in the form `path/to:artifact_name` (where `dvc.yaml` is omitted).
+DVC also accepts <abbr>model registry</abbr>/[GTO](/doc/gto) style names in the form `path/to:artifact_name` (where `dvc.yaml` is omitted).

 </admon>

 <admon type="info">

-`dvc artifacts get` will first try to download artifacts via the Studio Model Registry.
-If you do not have a valid Studio token, or the artifact is not tracked in the Studio Model Registry, DVC will fall back to downloading the artifact from the project's default DVC remote.
+`dvc artifacts get` will first try to download artifacts via the <abbr>model registry</abbr>.
+If you do not have a valid Studio token, or the artifact is not tracked in the model registry, DVC will fall back to downloading the artifact from the project's default DVC remote.

 </admon>